 Audition or interview at the Jacobs School of Music on one of the designated audition weekends.
 Please note that the following instrument areas and departments require pre-screening:

-Note: All applicants to Recording Arts must submit all the elements of the portfolio in one envelope (including letters of recommendation, transcripts, etc.) directly to the Jacobs School of Music Office of Admissions by December 1, 2013.
+Note: All applicants to Audio Engineering must submit all the elements of the portfolio in one envelope (including letters of recommendation, transcripts, etc.) directly to the Jacobs School of Music Office of Admissions by December 1, 2016.
 For details about content of portfolio, please click here.

 All other applicants will be contacted regarding an on-campus audition or interview as soon as all application materials have been received and reviewed, but not later than 30 days prior to your selected audition / interview weekend.